arcoop/Bang/README.md

 - The deck is empty

-With some pictures or gifs demoing your project Technical implementation details with (good-looking) code snippets.
-To-dos / future features.

 ## Technologies Used
 This app was built entirely using Canvas to draw, select, and animate the game elements.
 I used Google Fonts to implement fonts that are universally available rather than broswer-dependent.